lcpz/csg/README.md

 # CSG

-Exact Algorithms for *Complete Set Partitioning* (i.e., for *Coalition Structure Generation*).
+Exact Algorithms for *Coalition Structure Generation* (i.e., *Complete Set Partitioning*).

-This repository contains Java implementations of the following algorithms: IP, ODP-IP, DP, ODP, IDP (which is the size version of ODP), and [Inclusion-Exclusion](https://epubs.siam.org/doi/abs/10.1137/070683933).
+This repository contains Java implementations of the following algorithms: IP, DP, ODP, IDP (which is the size version of ODP), ODP-IP, IDP-IP, and [Inclusion-Exclusion](https://epubs.siam.org/doi/abs/10.1137/070683933).
 For references, see this [survey](https://www.sciencedirect.com/science/article/pii/S0004370215001198).

-The two main classes are the following (both come with a graphical user interface (GUI)):
+Import the repository as a Maven project in Eclipse, or run one of the following
+JARs:

-- `SolverRandomProblems`: This allows the user to experiment with the different algorithms with randomly-generated problem instances.
+- `SolveRandomProblems`: This allows the user to experiment with the different algorithms with randomly-generated problem instances.
-- `SolverParticularProblem`: This allows the user to solver a particular problem, where the values of different coalitions (i.e., subsets) are stored in a file.
+- `SolveParticularProblem`: This allows the user to solver a particular problem, where the values of different coalitions (i.e., subsets) are stored in a file.
 Below are more details on the format of the file.